You are currently viewing El Chalten on a budget: 3-day hiking itinerary with free campsites

 Most travelers visiting El Chalten get here from El Calafate.
 There are several buses a day and the trip takes about 2.5 hours.
 You can check the schedule here, but I recommend buying the ticket at the terminal and paying in cash for the best price.
 El Calafate is home to the famous Perito Moreno glacier so if you’ve got time, spend 1-2 nights in El Calafate to visit this glacier.
 I promise you won’t be disappointed!

-If you’re coming from the north, you can also take a bus from Marga Taqsa from El Bolson or Bariloche.
-These buses are very expensive however, especially compared to other routes in Argentina.
+If you’re coming from the north, you can also take a Marga Taqsa bus from El Bolson or Bariloche.
+However, these buses are very expensive, especially compared to other routes in Argentina

 By plane

 Considering how big the distances are in Patagonia, taking a flight might be your best option.
-Domestic flights are generally not too expensive.
-When booked ahead of time, they are generally even cheaper than busses, especially when traveling light.
+Domestic flights from Buenos Aires are generally not too expensive.
+When booked ahead of time, they are generally even cheaper than buses, especially when traveling light.
 The closest airport to El Chalten is in El Calafate, a 2.5-hour bus ride away.

 By car